Gravitational waves from the early universe: Searching for the background

-This is the famous fingerprint that should be hidden in pulsar timing data if the signal comprises an isotropic GWB.
-We emphasize that the presence of the Hellings-Downs correlation in the data is independent of the source of the GWB, as the source contributes to $H(f)$.
 We plot the corresponding curve for $i\neq j$ as a function of the pulsar separation angle in Fig.~\ref{fig:hd_curve}.
-Since the function depends on the cosine of the angle, it is symmetric under $\xi\rightarrow 2\pi - \xi$.
+It is the famous fingerprint that should be hidden in pulsar timing data if the signal comprises an isotropic GWB.
+We emphasize that the presence of the Hellings-Downs correlation in the data is independent of the source of the GWB, as the source contributes to $S_h(f)$.
+Since the function depends on the cosine of the angle, it is symmetric only under $\xi\rightarrow 2\pi - \xi$.

 Moreover, to understand how the Hellings-Downs correlation depends on multipolar modes, we can expand it in a Legendre polynomial basis